vanyakosmos/reactor/README.md

 - reactions/db caching and/or remake bot (while keeping django admin/api) using faster lang (eg golang)
 - add some tests
 - add CI
-- channel post: forward message that is about to be voted on